fieldmuseum/EMu-Documentation/README.md

 # EMu-Documentation
-Field Museum documentation for EMu workflows, structural changes, testing and standardization.
+Field Museum documentation for EMu workflows, structural changes, testing, standardization.

 ## Documentation Templates:
 One set for each module: